BryceCanyonCounty/bcc-boats/README.md

 - Boats can be returned at any shop location via prompt or remotely using the in-boat menu after parking/beaching the boat somewhere
 - In-boat menu for anchor operation and remote boat return
 - Config setting to prevent the spawning of NPC boats
-- Boats can be driven across the map without sinking
 - Give your boat a special name at purchase and rename anytime using the menu
 - Set a max number of boats per player in the config
-- Boat Shop in Guarma with calm seas to explore
- - Can use bcc-guarma for access
-- Craft or Purchase a portable canoe and carry it with you to explore remote waterways
-- Adjust the top speed of steam-powered boats
 - Distance based NPC spawns

 #### Commands